GBrachetta/Parfumier/README.md

   - Usernames cannot contain spaces or characters other than letters, numbers and underscores, even when updating the account.
   - Reviews cannot be empty.
   - Passwords must contain at least a letter, a number and a special character.
-- Not uploading a picture for an user or for a perfume defaults to a standar picture.
+- Not uploading a picture for an user or for a perfume defaults to a standard predetermined picture.
 - Non-admin users don't have access to functionalities reserved to admins, such as the creation or deletion of a perfume or a type of perfume.
 - Request to reset the password has been tested in all possible scenarios and the tests passed all of them.
-- Deleting a document, or an object in an array of object, always deletes the proper one indentified by its ObjectId.
+- Deleting a document, or an object in an array of objects, always deletes the proper one indentified by its ObjectId.
 - Users cannot delete or edit documents others than the ones created by them.
+- Admins cannot access the delete button for perfumes not created by them.
 - Error pages respond correctly to all possible errors.
 To test this, errors have been purposedly provoqued in order to invoque the above pages.
+- Visiting non-existing endpoints correctly returns the 404.html template, with access to all navigation.

 ### Validators